gramineproject/graphene/Examples/apache/README.md

 # Apache

 This directory contains the Makefile and the template manifest for the most recent version of Apache web server (as of this writing, version 2.4.41).
-This was tested on a machine with SGX v1 and Ubuntu 18.04.

-The Makefile and the template manifest contain extensive comments.
-Please review them to understand the requirements for Apache running under Graphene-SGX.

 We build Apache from the source code instead of using an existing installation.
 On Ubuntu 18.04, please make sure that the following packages are installed: